 The Therapeutic Goods Association of Australia (TGA) has this policy on nanoparticle ingredients.
 “The labeling of therapeutic sunscreens is not required to declare the particle sizes of ingredients.
 Nanoparticulate titanium dioxide and zinc oxide are commonly used in sunscreens.
 The labels of therapeutic sunscreens are not required to declare the particle sizes of ingredients” (see note 6).

-So, look at your ingredients list and ditch anything with nano-zinc in it, and mirco beads (shower gels, toothpaste, facial scrubs) while you’re at it, and help save yourself and our beautiful oceans and sea life.
+Above all, look at your ingredients list and ditch anything with nano-zinc in it, and mirco beads (shower gels, toothpaste, facial scrubs) while you’re at it.
+As a result, you are helping save yourself and our beautiful oceans and sea life.

 Here are the tips we use to protect ourselves and our little one’s naturally from the sun: